 Resulting payment: Seller pays the sum of (i) the Collateral Requirement with respect to such Designated System and (ii) one hundred percent (100%) of the total payments Seller has received from Buyer associated with RECs from such Designated System.

+S: The Designated System was removed pursuant to Section 3.4 due to consumer protection concerns and shall be reassigned to another Product Order.

+Resulting payment: N/A

 EXHIBIT B Contact Information for Notices